Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 \subsection{Limitations of CPU Offloading}

 Prior works have demonstrated that offloading part of the attention computation and KV cache states from GPUs to CPUs can effectively increase the batch size and thus inference throughput in LLM inference serving systems~\cite{jiang2024neo}.
 Although offloading computation to CPUs has shown promising performance on earlier hardware platforms, we find it is less efficient on advanced systems such as the GH200 superchip, where limited CPU parallelism, rather than CPU-GPU bandwidth, is the bottleneck.
 Figure~\ref{fig:charac-cpu-times} presents the CPU computation time for processing OPT-13b across varying batch sizes serving requests from the ShareGPT dataset~\cite{sharedgpt}.
 We compare two approaches: (a) offloading computations to CPUs, and (b) continuing GPU computation while remapping parameters to expand KV cache capacity to support large batch sizes.
 Parameter remapping is preferable when the parameter loading time does not exceed the CPU computation time.
-In GH200 systems, high CPU–GPU bandwidth but limited CPU parallelism make parameter loading significantly faster than CPU processing, reinforcing the suitability of parameter remapping.
-In contrast, on an H100, offloading computation to CPUs may be viable, even when compared to a low remapping percentage\footnote{We define the \textit{remapping percentage} as the fraction of memory used by model parameters that are remapped as added capacity for KV cache, while the remaining portion continues to be used for storing model parameters.}, such as 30\%.
+In GH200 systems, high CPU-GPU bandwidth but limited CPU parallelism make parameter loading significantly faster than CPU processing, reinforcing the suitability of parameter remapping.
+In contrast, on an H100 system, offloading computation to CPUs may be viable, even when compared to a low remapping percentage (the fraction of memory used by model parameters that are remapped as added capacity for KV cache), such as 30\%.
 Therefore, on systems with high CPU-GPU bandwidth, remapping parameters offers a more promising solution than offloading computation to CPUs.